karban8/FoodBay-Food-Blogging-Web-App/README.md

 # FoodBay-Food-Blogging-Web-App
-Food Bay is a Full Stack Food Blogging Web App built using MERN stack and Chakra UI
+A Full Stack Web Application built using MERN stack and Chakra UI
+<br/>FoodBay is a fully responsive Food Blogging App, where we can publish blogs about different cuisines from around the world, and it offers different consoles for admin and user.

 Web App is hosted at https://foodbay.onrender.com/
-<br/> As it is deployed using free service of Render, it will take time to load up the servers :'(
+<br/> As it is deployed using the free service of Render, it will take time to load up the servers :'(
 <br/>
 <br/>It supports all CRUD operations
 - Creating a Blog